Vrolijk/OSDD/workshop/readme.md

 ## Step 3: Enlarge the network buffers via sysctl

-Since UDP is a low priority protocol the Linux kernel can, and will, drop packet on PING and PONG. <br>
+Since UDP is a low priority protocol the Linux kernel can, and will, drop packets on PING and PONG. <br>
 !!
 This is one of the main reasons of packetloss when working with data diodes, not the data diode itself.<br>
 See [Packetloss explained](https://github.com/Vrolijk/OSDD/blob/main/packetloss_explained.md) for a more in depth explanation.